NikhilSuthar/TransposeDataFrame/README.md

-  Then below DataFrame will be Transpose DataFrame of DataFrame `df`
+  Then below DataFrame will be Transpose DataFrame of `df`

       +--------+-----+------+-------+--------+
       |Products|Pants|Shirts|Sweater|Trousers|